Ground-State Phase Diagram of (1/2,1/2,1) Mixed Diamond Chains with Single-Site Anisotropy: Numerical Results

 The N\'eel and TLL phases are distinguished by the value of $\stotz$ of the lowest lying excitation.
 In the N\'eel phase, the lowest excitation has $\stotz=0$, while it has $\stotz=1$ in the TLL phase.
 The spontaneously dimerized phase also has the lowest excitation with $\stotz=0$.
 However, the presence of this phase can be excluded by considering the spin inversion parities of the ground state and lowest excited state.
 In the N\'eel phase, the ground and first excited states of a finite chain have opposite parity, since one of them is a symmetric superposition of two N\'eel ordered states that are related by spin inversion, and the other is their antisymmetric superposition.
 On the other hand, the spin inversion does not change the spontaneously dimerized state.
 The latter behavior is not found within the present numerical calculation.

-As discussed in the preceding section, there exists a wide N\'eel phase in the middle of the phase diagram and TLL phases on both sides of the N\'eel phase.
+For large $\lambda$, there exists a wide N\'eel phase in the middle of the phase diagram, and two TLL phases are present on both sides of the N\'eel phase as discussed in \Sec\ref{sec:lambdainf}.
 In addition, another extremely narrow N\'eel region is found within the TLL phase.
-The system size dependence of the end point $(\delta_{\rm min},\lambda_{\rm min})$ of this phase is presented in Fig. \ref{fig:dlmin}.
-This suggests that this narrow N\'eel phase survives down to $(\delta,\lambda)=(-1,0)$ for large enough system size.
-It should be remarked that the TLL phases above and below this narrow N\'eel phase are of different origin.
-The former is the TLL phase that exists even in the isotropic case, while the latter is a LM1 ferrimagnetic phase in the isotropic case, whose spontaneous magnetization is confined within the XY plane forming a TLL phase.
-Hence, it is reasonable that these two TLL phases are separated down to . $(\delta,\lambda)=(-1,0)$.
+From the finite-size data, the TLL phases above and below this narrow N\'eel phase appear to be deformed into each other without passing through a phase boundary.
+However, the system size dependence of the end point $(\delta_{\rm min},\lambda_{\rm min})$ of this phase presented in Fig. \ref{fig:dlmin} suggests that $(\delta_{\rm min},\lambda_{\rm min})$ tends to $(\delta,\lambda)=(-1,0)$ for large enough system size.
+Hence, it is reasonable to conclude that these two TLL phases are separated down to $(\delta,\lambda)=(-1,0)$. and the TLL phases above and below this narrow N\'eel phase correspond to the TLL0 and TLL1 phases described in \Sec\ref{sec:deltam1} and \Sec\ref{sec:lambda0}, respectively.
+Furthermore, the TLL-LM1 phase boundary for $D=0$ obtained in ref.\citen{kh2024} plotted by the dotted line in Fig. \ref{fig:phasep}(c) near the point $(\delta,\lambda)=(-1,0)$ almost coincides with the narrow N\'eel phase that separates the TLL0 and TLL1 phases for $D=1$.
+Hence, the locations of the TLL0 and TLL1 phases are insensitive to the value of $D$.
+This indicates that the TLL0 and TLL1 phases originate from the TLL and LM1 phases of the isotropic model, respectively.